 After that, it leads to several name changes and owners.

 In 1993, the company then came out with a line of dollhouses that are named ‘Corona Concepts’.

 The Corona line has a similar appeal, always keeping its high quality and a large variety of styles and sizes.
 Some of the current Corona houses have a more simple design so that beginners are more tempted to try them out first with easier projects.

-- The scale of these dollhouses and miniature furniture is either in “full scale” (meaning 1-inch-scale or 1:12-scale) or “half-scale” ( which means on 1:24-scale).
+- The scale of these Greenleaf dollhouse kits and miniature furniture is either “full scale” (meaning 1-inch-scale or 1:12-scale) or “half-scale” ( which means on 1:24-scale).

 - open-back designs of the dollhouse kits.